EZ-Super/Chimera/README.md

 ## What's this mod do?
 * Helping people display the flare or Power Orb .
-* Allow party members to use some leader commands. (ex: allinvite)
+* Let party members to use some leader commands.
-* Some fun feature
 * This mod is made for Tawianese
 * Use /chimera open Gui